- 21

 |---|---|---|

-| Data Types | Structured (clearly defined schema) | Structured + Semi-structured + Unstructured |
+| Data Stored | Structured (well-defined schema) | Structured + Semi-structured + Unstructured |

-| Schema Approach | Schema-on-Write (define structure before writing) | Schema-on-Read (define structure when reading) |
+| Schema Approach | Schema-on-Write (define schema before loading) | Schema-on-Read (define schema at query time) |

-| Data Quality | High — cleaned through ETL | Varies — raw, untransformed data |
+| Data Quality | High — cleaned through ETL processing | Varies — raw, untransformed data |

-| Best For | Executive reports, dashboards, internal audit | Machine learning, deep analytics, raw document storage |
+| Best For | Executive reports, dashboards, internal auditing | Machine Learning, deep analysis, raw document storage |

-| Cost | Higher (requires schema design + ETL) | Lower (store raw data first, transform later) |
+| Cost | Higher (requires Schema + ETL design) | Lower (store raw data first, transform later) |

 Why Should Government Agencies Have a Data Warehouse?

-4. Audit Readiness for the State Audit Office
+4. Support State Audit Office Audits

 5. Reduce ERP System Load

-Real-World Use Cases in Government
+Real-World Data Warehouse Use Cases in Government

 | Scenario | Without Data Warehouse | With Data Warehouse |